HackIllinois/api-2018/README.md

 #### Node.js Version

-Our application is deployed with Node.js v4.4.3.
-It is recommended that you install this version exactly, although using a different release version (v4.4.x) will probably work too.
+Our application is deployed with Node.js v4.6.2.
+It is recommended that you install this version, although using a different release version (v4.6.x) will probably work too.

-The production-ready version of Node.js can be downloaded from [here](https://nodejs.org/dist/v4.4.3/) or from your favorite package manager.
+The production-ready version of Node.js can be downloaded from [here](https://nodejs.org/dist/v4.6.2/).

 #### MySQL Version